-I create things with words as well as paint, and have been writing professionally for the past 12 years.
-I’ve contributed to numerous books and received awards for poetry, nonfiction prose, newspaper writing and blogging.
+I have been writing professionally for the past 15 years.
+I’ve contributed to numerous books and received awards for nonfiction prose, newspaper writing, poetry and blogging.
 And sometimes, I just ramble.

 If I say I’m not an artist, I don’t have to worry if I’m not accepted to this show.
 I can “Not For Sale” that piece I really don’t want to part with.
 I can turn down chances to stretch my skills by creating publicly, because that’s “for real artists.”
 But maybe it’s time for a change.

 Two of my 2015 pieces of writing were honored this week with statewide awards.

 As someone who is at least as interested in the lyrics as the music itself, I wish someone would invent a topical categorization option for music based on lyrics.